Tips on Identifying Spam

 How to figure out if a suspicious message received on your device is spam

-Report spam using the “spam” button in your webmail or forward the email to
+Report spam using the “spam” button in your email or forward the email to firstname.lastname@example.org

 - Be suspicious of email received from people or organizations that you don’t know.
 If you have not interacted with them, it is unlikely anything they send to you will be legitimate